machineagency/science-jubilee/docs/building/building_tools.md

 (building-science-jubilee-tools)=
 # Building Science Jubilee Tools

-All tools which are supported in `science_jubilee` are documented here.
+All tools which are supported in `science-jubilee` are documented here.
 For existing tools, we link to documentation on the Jubilee project page and provide additional information where necessary.

 ## Tool Prerequisites